๐ Training your First Language Model

 )

-In the last cell, we used torch.utils.data.DataLoader.
+.
 A dataloader is a container that provides an iterable interface over a dataset.
 It handles the batching and shuffling and is useful for providing data to the training and validation loops.
-It also provides a specific parameter to use a collate_fn which is the function that handles the creation of the batches.
-In our example, this is where we randomly mask some tokens for the MLM objective.
+It also provides a specific parameter to use a collate_fn

 Defining a Language Model (with a JAX/Haiku Transform)#

-At this point, we have the model โœ…, the tokenizer โœ…, and the data for training and validation โœ….
+At this point, we have the model โ , the tokenizer โ , and the data for training and validation โ .
 The next step is to define the training loop and all the steps that need to be done inside it.

 Similarly to each component of the mode, we will implement the training loop using Haiku.
-Before implementing our model letโ€™s first recall a very important concept in JAX/Haiku: the model must be a pure function.
+Before implementing our model letโs first recall a very important concept in JAX/Haiku: the model must be a pure function.
 This means that it cannot access any data that is not passed to it.
-This is a very powerful concept because it makes it really easy to parallelize your model and it allows for automatic differentiation ๐Ÿ’ช.
+This is a very powerful concept because it makes it really easy to parallelize your model and it allows for automatic differentiation ๐ช.

-Thanks to the hk.transform module, we can define a function mlm_language_model that takes as input the input_ids and the mask and runs the model.
-It also takes as input a flag is_train that indicates whether we are training or evaluating the model.
-This is important because we need to know when to use the dropout operations (i.e., only during training).
+that indicates whether we are training or evaluating the model.
+This is important because we need to know when to use the dropout

 @hk.transform